aQqaqQa/CFD-codes/README.md

 ## HW6
 Use `Rusanov` scheme and `Jameson` scheme to solve the 1D shock tube problem (Riemann problem), results compared to exact solution.

+## HW7
+Use control volume method based on zeroth order reconstruction and `Roe` approximator for Riemann problem to solve SOD shock tube problem, and compare the result with and without entropy fix for expansion shock tube problem.